 Adult Day Care Cost by State

 Costs differ significantly across the country.
 Northeast and West Coast states tend to run higher; Southern and Midwest states are generally more affordable.
+Regional estimates below are based on data from the CareScout Cost of Care Survey and state Medicaid program data; actual rates at individual centers will vary.

 | State | Daily Average | Monthly Estimate |